Business Taxes Committee Unit

 Completed Informal Rulemaking Topics

 Topics have completed the informal rulemaking process when the Director approves the Memorandum to the Director which includes the proposed regulations or regulatory amendments.
-CDTFA will then begin processing the regulations through the formal rulemaking process.
+CDTFA will then begin processing the regulations towards filing with the Office of Administrative Law.
 Below is a listing of topics that have completed informal rulemaking.
-When a Notice or other formal rulemaking documents are posted, the table will be updated to link to status updates on the formal rulemaking process.

 |“Revisions to the Emergency Telephone Users Surcharge (ETUS) regulations and Prepaid Mobile Telephony Services (MTS) regulations” – Proposed amendments and regulations conform with the provisions of the ETUS Act as provided by Senate Bill 96.
 Proposed amendments to the Prepaid MTS regulations are necessary as the Prepaid MTS Surcharge Collection Act was deemed unconstitutional.||Memorandum to the Director|